d-robertson/Project-Brain-Storm/readme.md

 * `npm start` - start the BrowserSync server
 * `npm run lint:css` - lint CSS
 * `npm run lint:js` - lint JS

+##Librarys

+phaser.js v2.4.8
+bootstrap v3.3.6
+jquery v2.2.2

+#I wanted to build a nerdy speed typing game with kind of a spaceship feel to it.
+I implement the phaser library to build a html canvas element and draw out my game.I used an api to grab my words and put them on the screen to kill.

+# If i had more time
+better titles and word design, also page layout. ahhhhh css.

+more animation, a small ship shooting lazers at each individual letter

+get my api to grab the exact words i want

+add a level progression like tetris